abegao-mario/Professional_Profile/README.md

 You need to navegate as followin:

  - /main: This is about how I understand the professional success can happen.
- - /PM-Portfolio: you can check most important templates that I use for meeting and PM activities tracking.
+ - /PM-Portfolio: you can check most important templates that I use for meeting and PM & CS activities tracking.